iBrokeTheCode/backend-roadmap/notes/containers/docker/lesson-05.md

     Connect interactively to a `busybox` container on the none network.

-    - Inside the container, run `ifconfig`:
+    - Inside the container, run `ifconfig`.
-      ```bash
-      ifconfig
-      ```
 You will only see the `lo` (loopback) interface, confirming no external network connectivity.

 10. **Create a Custom Network:**

     ```bash
-    docker network create tour-heroes-bnet
+    docker network create <network_name>
     ```

-    This creates a new bridge network named `tour-heroes-bnet`.
+    This creates a new bridge network with the given name.
 Verify its creation using `docker network list`.

 11. **Build an Image with Network Tools:**

     - Create a Dockerfile (e.g., `Dockerfile.ubuntu-nettools`) with content like:
       ```dockerfile
       FROM ubuntu
       RUN apt-get update && apt-get install -y iputils-ping wget
       ```
     - Build the image:
-          `bash
+      ```bash
       docker build -t ubuntu-with-net-tools -f Dockerfile.ubuntu-nettools .
+      ```

-    `      This builds an image based on Ubuntu with`ping`and`wget` installed.
+    This builds an image based on Ubuntu with `ping` and `wget` installed.

 12. **Run Containers on the Custom Network (using Names):**